 - Supabase Kit includes Supabase Auth, Row Level Security patterns, real-time subscriptions, and storage integration out of the box.

-- Drizzle/Prisma Kit uses Drizzle ORM or Prisma ORM with Better Auth (framework-agnostic authentication) and works with any Postgres-compatible database: Neon, PlanetScale, Turso, or self-hosted Postgres - and can be adapted to any other database supported by Drizzle or Prisma.
+- Drizzle/Prisma Kit uses Drizzle ORM or Prisma ORM with Better Auth (framework-agnostic authentication).
+They work amazingly with any Postgres-compatible database — PlanetScale, Neon, RDS, self-hosted, Turso — and can be adapted to anything else supported by Drizzle or Prisma.

 Both kits include multi-tenancy, billing (Stripe or Polar), team management, and admin panels.
 The difference is the auth and database layer.